nGinx11/nGinx11/README.md

 [![GitHub stats?!?](https://github-readme-stats.vercel.app/api?username=nGinx11&theme=transparent&include_all_commit=true)](https://github.com/anuraghazra/github-readme-stats)
 > [!NOTE]
 > The card above does not include my private contributions.
-For the record, pretty much all my contributions are private too lol. <br>
+(Which are basicaly all of them) <br>
 > (It's a bunch of CS50 stuff for those wondering)

 <br>